 SERVICE QUALITY IMPROVEMENT

-It is high time to reform the scheduled bus system in Bangkok in order to improve service quality.
+It is imperative to reform the scheduled bus system in Bangkok in order to improve service quality.
 Part of the ongoing reform is to demonopolise the BMTA, thus relegating it to one of many operators while transferring the responsibility to give licence, monitor, and evaluate bus operators to the Department of Land Transport (DLT).
 As a result of the scheme, private firms would be detached from being BMTA’s concessionaire and enter a fair competition for route licence which will also be open for new entrants.

 Under the new system, competitors must meet prerequisite requirements and submit their operational plan that guarantees the minimum level of service in accordance with the service specification, particularly the number of available buses, the frequency of service, and the number of passengers.
 The awarding criteria should be clear, transparent and principled: the award will be given to the competitor with the highest score according to the preset criteria which include service performance level, amount royalty payment and required subsidy.